Used Outdoor Gear

 One more place to hunt:

-• Local schools renting gear to their students and community members.
+• Local schools rent gear to their students and community members, and then let it go when it's no longer needed or is replaced.

-• They need to turn it over regularly due to storage space constraints, so end of season deals are common.
+• Or they need to turn it over regularly due to storage space constraints, so end of season deals are common.

 Don't window shop, or day dream, or wish you knew exactly what you need.